 Skip to main content

-1. By creating a separate namespace, files that change infrequently (images and other media) can be uploaded and versioned separately from files that change often (JavaScript and CSS)
+1. Files that change infrequently (images and other media) can be uploaded and versioned separately from files that change often (JavaScript and CSS).

-2. An image manipulation service such as Fastly's image optimization can be placed in front of this namespace.
+2. A service such as Fastly's image optimization can be placed in front of this namespace.

-3. Your Eik server can be configured to allow larger package sizes on the image namespace and smaller package sizes on other namespaces.
+3. Your Eik server can allow larger package sizes on the image namespace.

 In this document you'll learn how to: